pranitastudent/T-shirt-Shop-Project/README.md

 <li> Click on Cart - SubTotal shown without discount (£99.80). </li>
 <li> Click on Checkout - Total shown with £20 discount applied (£79.80) </li>

-The discount was shown to successfully apply on order £80 and above thereby validating the checkout and cart.views code.</p>
+<p>The discount was shown to successfully apply on order £80 and above thereby validating the checkout and cart.views code.</p>

+#### Search
+<li> Go to the Products page. </li>
+<li> Click on search - products displayed as normal and nothing searched. </li>
+<li> Enter product name in search box e.g "Men's striped t-shirt". </li>
+<li> Search results appears of products with this name. </li>
+<li> Enter something else than product name - search box returns all products. </li>

+<p> Search function was found to operate successfully when empty and when a field is entered.</p>

 ### Responsive Design Testing